 What you can do

-- All medications, supplements and vitamins you take, including the doses
+- All medications, vitamins or other supplements you take, including the doses

 - Questions to ask your doctor

-- What tests do I need to confirm a diagnosis?
+- What tests do I need?

 - What are the alternatives to the primary approach you're suggesting?